JacksonxCribar/cribar_j_favouritethings3039/README.md

 - JS
 - GULP

-## What you need
+## What You Need
-A computer
+- A computer

-Intrest in my life for some reason
+- Intrest in my life for some reason

-Internet Connection
+- Internet Connection

 ## Main Developer
 Jackson Cribar